FAM216A

-C12orf24 (Chromosome 12, open reading frame 24) is a gene in humans (Homo sapiens) that encodes a protein known as FAM216A.
+FAM216A family with sequence similarity 216 member A is a protein that in humans is encoded by the FAM216A also known as the C12orf24 (Chromosome 12, open reading frame 24) gene.
 This gene is primarily expressed in the testis and brain, but has constitutive expression in 25 other tissues.
 FAM216A is an intracellular protein that has been predicted to reside within the nucleus of cells.
-The exact function of C12orf24 is unknown.
+The exact function of FAM216A is unknown.
 FAM216A is highly expressed in Sertoli cells of the testis as well as different stage spermatids.

 Gene

 Locus

-C12orf24 is a protein-encoding gene found on the forward strand of chromosome 12 at the locus 12q24.11.
-C12orf24 is located on the long arm of chromosome 12.
+FAM216A is a protein-encoding gene found on the forward strand of chromosome 12 at the locus 12q24.11.
+FAM216A is located on the long arm of chromosome 12.

 mRNA

 FAM216A has 2 isoforms X1 and X2 that are both shorter than the main protein, which is known as FAM216A.
 Isoform X2 has 2 variants which are the same length and isoform X1 only has 1 variant.